Europlanetarium Genk: Planetarium

-Until May 1992, there were continuous live shows because the full installation was not yet available.
+Until May 1992, there were only live shows because the full installation was not yet finished.
 Seven monitors provided a planetarium show with various themes.
-After the delivery of the installation, the intention was to extend the automated projections, with the possibility of providing live shows at any time.
-Schools especially appreciated this because they had cosmology in their syllabus and came to the planetarium with specific questions and assignments.
+After the completion of the installation automated projections began, though some live shows are still held, particularly for school groups.

-Extension
+Later additions

-In 1993, a serious extension of both the audio-visual possibilities and the planetarium itself started with the extension of an auditorium and office space.
-The Planet path that connects the Europlanetarium with the adjoining Heempark was realized.
+In 1993, an expansion of both the audio-visual capabilities and the planetarium itself began, starting with the addition of an auditorium and office space.
+A planet themed path that connects the Europlanetarium with adjoining Kattevennen was also added.